Last updated:

 Validity

 The Prospectus for a Public Offering for distribution remains valid for a 12-month period from the date of their approval by the CMVM, and provided the Prospectus is updated accordingly with any supplements that may be required.
-In particular, a base Prospectus might be a relevant and very interesting tool providing companies with sufficient flexibility to fulfill emerging financing needs throughout a period of 12 months after its approval.
+In particular, a base Prospectus might be a relevant and very interesting tool providing companies with sufficient flexibility to fulfill emerging financing needs throughout a period of 12 months after its approval, and the publication of a supplement is not mandatory for the incorporation by reference of new financial information (annual or half-yearly).

 Supplements